 - 1. Introductions - 2.
 Public comment on any item under the jurisdiction of the Committee and not on this agenda (speakers may be limited to three minutes). - 3.
 CONSIDER approving the Record of Action for the March 29, 2021, Finance Committee meeting (Lisa Driscoll, County Finance Director) - 4.
-CONSIDER Countywide Single Audit for the Fiscal Year Ending June 30, 2020 (Lisa Driscoll, County Finance Director) - 5.
-CONSIDER accepting Department of Conservation and Development's attached recommendations regarding FY 2021/22 (2nd Year) Community Development Block Grant funding for Economic Development Category and Infrastructure/Public Facilities Category.
-(Gabriel Lemus/CDBG Program Manager). - 6.
-The next meeting is currently scheduled for June 7, 2021. - 7.
-Adjourn prior to that meeting are available for public inspection at 1025 Escobar St., 4th Floor, Martinez, during normal business hours.
+CONSIDER approving the Record of Action for the May 3, 2021, Finance Committee meeting (Lisa Driscoll, County Finance Director) - 5.
+CONSIDER Countywide Single Audit for the Fiscal Year Ending June 30, 2020 (Lisa Driscoll, County Finance Director) - 6.
+The next meeting is currently scheduled for July 5, which is a County holiday.
+The meeting will is canceled. - 7.
+Adjourn during normal business hours.